 Are you going on a family vacation soon and trying to figure out some ideas and things that the kids can do so that they wont get bored?
 You need to create a DIY kids travel kit.
-This packing list contains toddler and Preschool Kids Travel Activities are perfect for cars and airplane travel.
+This packing list contains toddler and Preschool Kids Travel Activities perfect for car trips and airplane travel.
 The airplane toys for toddler are tried and tested and should keep both you and your child happy throughout the flight.

 Preschool Kids Travel Activities